 A joint UK-Belize intelligence summary said: "A new report by the World Council of Churches claims that President Rios Montt's government was responsible for the deaths of more than 9,000 people between March and August, 1982."

-British personnel in Belize also helped police to spy on rebel sympathisers in urban areas.
+British personnel in Belize also helped police to spy on rebel sympathizers in urban areas.
 UK aid money funded a British policeman, Alan Jenkins, to "effectively run" the Belize special branch.
-He put suspected guerrilla activists under surveillance in what the files call "Operation Octopus".
+He put suspected guerrilla activists under surveillance in what the files call "Operation Octopus."

-The operation found "pretty conclusive evidence of the existence in Belize of cells organised directly by the Fuerzas Armadas Rebeldes [Rebel Armed Forces or FAR], one of the principal Guatemalan guerrilla organisations".
+The operation found "pretty conclusive evidence of the existence in Belize of cells organized directly by the Fuerzas Armadas Rebeldes ("Rebel Armed Forces," or FAR), one of the principal Guatemalan guerrilla organizations."